-This issue can be caused by one of the biggest enemies of electronics.
-Dust and dirt can cause poor electrical connection which can lead to unreliable results or even all-out failure.
+This issue is caused by one of the biggest enemies of electronics.
+Dust and dirt can cause poor electrical connection, leading to unreliable results or even all-out failure.

 - Push the stick to the side and use a can of compressed air to blow into the cap.
 Keep the nozzle at least three inches from the controller when you do this.